anja0440/Beer-Recommender-System/README.md

 On the web-app, first a beer is selected which one already knows and likes and then another from, for example, a menu card is chosen.

-The web-app will now hen give a recommendation:
+The web-app will now give a recommendation:

 score >= 0.95: 'no risk'